How do Betta Fish Breathe?

 Betta Bubble Nests: More Than Just Cute

 Did you know those intricate floating bubble nests male bettas build have a vital purpose?
 These aren’t simply decorative – they’re cradles for their young!
 Male bettas blow saliva-coated air bubbles that form a sturdy raft at the surface.
 This ensures that the eggs and newly hatched fry always have access to air for breathing until they develop their labyrinth organs.
-It’s a testament to how intertwined air-breathing is with the betta’s entire lifecycle.
+It just goes to show how intertwined air-breathing is with the betta’s entire lifecycle.

 Betta Care: Oxygen Myths and Must-Haves